 Young folk gather in this lively beer garden after picnics in Regent's Park and shopping in Camden.
 Surrounded by trees and bushes, this sheltered courtyard is packed with long tables to drink craft ales round (go for the local Camden Hells lager), with plenty of sheltered huts in case the rain comes.
 There's a menu of pub classics, as well as regular barbecues in the garden, plus the occasional hog roast.

-Best beer gardens across the country…
+Best beer gardens in the UK

 The Packhorse, Bath